steve-westwood/steve-westwood.github.io/_posts/2019-05-09-circleci-machine-executor-configured-for-android.md

 ## The (CircleCi) Solution

 If all else fails, CircleCi says upgrade so that your project can use the [resource_class](https://circleci.com/docs/2.0/configuration-reference/#resource_class) feature (and a whole bunch of other cool stuff btw).
 Throw more memory at the problem!
 (At a small cost!)

 Trouble with this upgrade is that you can't just upgrade the problem Project.
-You have to pay _n_ dollars per project, and if you have a few dozen projects that cost will stack up, especially as at this point you probably only need the additional features to solve you single problem project.
+You have to pay _n_ dollars per project, and if you have a few dozen projects that cost will stack up, especially as, at this point, you probably only need the additional features to solve your single problem project.

 But don't despair, there is another way...